 From a therapeutic point of view, how we interact with food is somewhat about our relationship with control.

-When each of us were infants, we were fed.
+When each of us as infants, we were fed.
 This meant that someone else controlled what and how we ate.
 This measure of control remains with us throughout our lives and our relationship with food.

 For example, if you grew up in a household where food waste was intolerable, then it is likely that this will still resonate within later life.